pokt-network/poktroll-docker-compose-example/README.md

 ## Deploying a Relay Miner

+Relay Miner provides to offer service on Pocket Network.

 ### 0. Prerequisites

 - Full Node.
 This Relay Miner deployment guide assumes the Full Node is deployed [in the same docker-compose stack](#deploying-a-full-node).